How Many Workers to Ask? Adaptive Exploration for Collecting High Quality Labels: Introduction

-\xhdr{Organization of the paper.} The paper is organized as follows.
-Section \ref{related_work} summarizes the related work on this area.
-We describe preliminary background in Section \ref{preliminaries}.
-We provide an analysis using data from an industrial platform in Section \ref{data_analysis}.
-The design of a stopping rule for anonymous workers and its evaluation are described in Section \ref{sec:unweighted}.
-Similarly, the case for non-anonymous workers is described in Section \ref{sec:weighted}.
-The gold HIT creation method is described in Section \ref{gold-hit}.
-In Section~\ref{discussion} we list a number of practical recommendations based on our findings.
-Finally, conclusions and future work are outlined in Section \ref{conclusions}.
+The paper is organized as follows.
+Section~\ref{related_work} summarizes the related work on this area.
+We describe preliminary background in Section~\ref{preliminaries}.
+We provide an analysis using data from an industrial crowdsourcing platform in Section~\ref{data_analysis}.
+The design of a stopping rule for anonymous workers and its evaluation are described in Section~\ref{sec:unweighted}.
+Similarly, the case for non-anonymous workers is described in Section~\ref{sec:weighted}.
+The gold HIT creation method is described in Section~\ref{gold-hit}.
+Finally, conclusions and future work are outlined in Section~\ref{conclusions}.